 Causes of kidney disease in children

-Diseases that affect the kidneys often differ in children than in adults.
+Children often develop kidney disease for different reasons than adults do.
 Learn more about the causes of kidney disease in children.

 Stages of kidney disease in children